ILCL: Inverse Logic-Constraint Learning from Temporally Constrained Demonstrations: Related Work

-Logic specification mining refers to the process of inferring potential system properties from observations (e.g., STL mining~\cite{bartocci2022survey}).
-For effective inference in the combinatorially large specification space, researchers often fix logic structures ~\cite{jha2017telex}, simplify forms~\cite{li2023learning}, discretize the search space~\cite{vaidyanathan2017grid}, or restrict the search depth~\cite{mohammadinejad2020interpretable}.
-Alternatively, researchers enable tree-based genetic algorithms to explore the space of logic syntax trees exchanging subtrees without restrictions~\cite{nenzi2018robust}.
-We extend the algorithm to compose a TL constraint with additional temporal operators, e.g., $\mathcal{R}, \bigcirc$).
+Logic specification mining infers candidate system properties from observations (e.g., STL mining~\cite{bartocci2022survey}).
+To handle the combinatorially large specification space, researchers often fix logic structures~\cite{jha2017telex}, discretize the search space~\cite{vaidyanathan2017grid}, or restrict the search depth~\cite{mohammadinejad2020interpretable}.
+Alternatively, researchers enable tree-based genetic algorithms to explore the space of logic syntax trees without restrictions~\cite{nenzi2018robust}.
+We extend the algorithm to compose a TL constraint with additional temporal operators.

 \textbf{Constrained Reinforcement Learning.} CRL, also known as safety RL, aims to find a reward-maximizing policy while satisfying safety constraints.
 Garcia and Fernandez classify approaches into two categories: 1) modification of the exploration process and 2) the modification of the optimization criterion~\cite{garcia2015comprehensive}.
-The first category typically restrict actions or policies within a trust region \cite{achiam2017constrained}.
-While these connect to formal verification, the temporal constraints we use make it hard to define the trust space for action sequences.
+The first category typically restricts actions or policies within a trust region~\cite{achiam2017constrained}.
+Although these connect to formal verification, the temporal constraints we use make it hard to define the trust space for action sequences.

-On the other hand, the second category often employs Lagrangian relaxation techniques to convert the constrained optimization in CRL into a typical RL problem with unconstrained objectives (i.e., rewards) \cite{tessler2018reward}.
-However, the long-term dependency in temporal logics may result in reward delays.
-To address this, researchers introduce neural networks to estimate trajectory returns \cite{arjona2019rudder} or redistribute rewards across time steps, smoothing the reward signals \cite{gangwani2020learning}.
-We extend this reward redistribution to TL-based CRL evaluating constraint violations at the end of episodes.
+On the other hand, the second category often employs Lagrangian relaxation to convert the constrained optimization in CRL into a typical RL problem with unconstrained objectives (i.e., rewards)~\cite{tessler2018reward}.
+However, the long-term dependency on TL may result in reward delays.
+To address this, researchers introduce neural networks to estimate trajectory returns~\cite{arjona2019rudder} or redistribute rewards across time steps, smoothing the reward signals~\cite{gangwani2020learning}.
+We extend this redistribution to TL-based CRL, evaluating constraint violations at the end of episodes.